-- Mersey Narrows and North Wirral Foreshore SPA: - Great cormorant Phalacrocorax carbo (non-breeding) - Eurasian oystercatcher Haematopus ostralegus (non-breeding) - ▶ Grey plover Pluvialis squatarola (non-breeding) - Sanderling Calidris alba (non-breeding) - ▶ Bar-tailed godwit Limosa lapponica (non-breeding) - ► Common redshank Tringa totanus (non-breeding) - ► Little gull Larus minutus (non-breeding) - Common tern Sterna hirundo (non-breeding and breeding) - ▶ Red knot Calidris canutus islandica (non-breeding) - ► Dunlin Calidris alpina alpina (non-breeding) - Waterbird assemblage (non-breeding) - Mersey Narrows and North Wirral Foreshore Ramsar - Criterion 4 supports plant/animal species at a critical stage in their life cycles, or provides refuge (important numbers of non-breeding little gulls and common terns). - ► Criterion 5 regularly supports 20,000 or more waterbirds. - Criterion 6 regularly supports 1% of the individuals in a population of one species/subspecies of waterbirds (Red knot, Bar-tailed godwit). - 8.2.1 The site is partly in unfavourable declining condition (2012 assessment), principally due to recreational pressure and disturbance, which is damaging the supporting habitats and displacing bird species elsewhere within the north-west estuaries complex.
+- Mersey Narrows and North Wirral Foreshore SPA: - ▶ Great cormorant Phalacrocorax carbo (non-breeding) - Eurasian oystercatcher Haematopus ostralegus (non-breeding) - Grey plover Pluvialis squatarola (non-breeding) - Sanderling Calidris alba (non-breeding) - ▶ Bar-tailed godwit Limosa lapponica (non-breeding) - ► Common redshank Tringa totanus (non-breeding) - ► Little gull Larus minutus (non-breeding) - Common tern Sterna hirundo (non-breeding and breeding) - ▶ Red knot Calidris canutus islandica (non-breeding) - ► Dunlin Calidris alpina alpina (non-breeding) - Waterbird assemblage (non-breeding) - Mersey Narrows and North Wirral Foreshore Ramsar - Criterion 4 supports plant/animal species at a critical stage in their life cycles, or provides refuge (important numbers of non-breeding little gulls and common terns). - ► Criterion 5 regularly supports 20,000 or more waterbirds. - Criterion 6 regularly supports 1% of the individuals in a population of one species/subspecies of waterbirds (Red knot, Bar-tailed godwit). - 6.2.1 The site is partly in unfavourable declining condition (2012 assessment), principally due to recreational pressure and disturbance, which is damaging the supporting habitats and displacing bird species elsewhere within the north-west estuaries complex.

-- 8.2.2 The site itself is ~6km from the mouth of the Alt estuary (located on the far side of the Crosby Channel) and over 22km downstream of Runcorn Bridge on the Mersey, and so will not be directly affected by any environmental changes associated with the WRMP options (i.e. any environmental changes will be entirely attenuated by the SPA/Ramsar boundary).
-The only mechanism for effects is therefore if the mobile species of the site rely on habitats that may be exposed to environmental changes during their life cycle. - 8.2.3 With regard to the overwintering bird assemblage, the assessments for the Ribble and Alt Estuaries SPA/Ramsar and the Mersey Estuary SPA/Ramsar demonstrate that the options will not affect the integrity of the habitats of these sites, such that the integrity of the populations of the qualifying species would be adversely affected.
-Due to the overlaps in species and habitat requirements, this conclusion can be extended to the Mersey Narrows and North Wirral Foreshore SPA/Ramsar also, although the residual uncertainties in relation to the Alt and the impacts of Option WR107a are recognised. - 8.2.4 Common terns that nest at the site are known to forage across the Mersey Narrows and near the Alt estuary, and within the inner Mersey estuary also.
-Their use of the inner Mersey estuary was assessed by the investigations underpinning the extension of the Liverpool Bay SPA into the Mersey estuary82, and so the principal foraging areas are relatively well-established.
-These do not extend into the upper estuary (i.e. into the non-designated areas beyond Runcorn Bridge) and hence will not overlap with the zone of hydrological change (such that it is) that may be associated with Options WR111 and WR113 (note also, the effect of these options on the physio-chemical characteristics of the Mersey Estuary SPA/Ramsar are considered negligible).
-This feature will not therefore be affected at all by Options WR111 and WR113. - 8.2.5 However, common tern also forage offshore near the mouth of the Alt, and so may be exposed to environmental changes associated with Option WR107a in this location; the uncertainties in relation to the Alt and the impacts of Option WR107a are recognised (see also Section 6.3 above). - 8.2.6 Based on this, the mobile features of the Mersey Narrows and North Wirral Foreshore SPA/Ramsar will not be exposed to any environmental changes as a result of Options WR111 or WR113 (alone or in combination).
-There is a high degree of confidence that the magnitude of change associated with Option WR107a and the Alt estuary will not adversely affect the integrity of the populations (and hence the European site integrity) although there is some residual uncertainty here that requires completion of the groundwater model to fully characterise the impact on flows.
-Therefore, the identification of 'no adverse effect' alternative options is required to mitigate this uncertainty at the plan level.
+- 6.2.2 The site itself is ~6km from the mouth of the Alt estuary (located on the far side of the Crosby Channel) and over 22km downstream of Runcorn Bridge on the Mersey, and so will not be directly affected by any environmental changes associated with the WRMP options (i.e. any environmental changes will be entirely attenuated by the SPA/Ramsar boundary).
+The only mechanism for effects is therefore if the mobile species of the site rely on habitats that may be exposed to environmental changes during their life cycle. - 6.2.3 With regard to the overwintering bird assemblage, the assessments for the Mersey Estuary SPA/Ramsar demonstrate that the options will not affect the integrity of the habitats of these sites, such that the integrity of the populations of the qualifying species would be adversely affected.
+Due to the overlaps in species and habitat requirements, this conclusion can be extended to the Mersey Narrows and North Wirral Foreshore SPA/Ramsar also. - 6.2.4 Common terns that nest at the site are known to forage across the Mersey Narrows and near the Alt estuary, and within the inner Mersey estuary also.
+Their use of the inner Mersey estuary was assessed by the investigations underpinning the extension of the Liverpool Bay SPA into the Mersey estuary68, and so the principal foraging areas are relatively well-established.
+These do not extend into the upper estuary (i.e. into the non-designated areas beyond Runcorn Bridge) and hence will not overlap with the zone of hydrological change (such that it is) that may be associated with Option WR076 (note also, the effect of this option on the physio-chemical characteristics of the Mersey Estuary SPA/Ramsar are considered negligible).
+This feature will not therefore be affected at all by Option WR076. - 6.2.5 Based on this, the mobile features of the Mersey Narrows and North Wirral Foreshore SPA/Ramsar will not be exposed to any environmental changes as a result of Option WR076.